Amy Biehl High School

 Albuquerque, New Mexico

 Christopher Parchert’s decision to become a teacher did not occur in one pivotal moment, but was a gradual process that began during his junior year of college.
 It was then that he learned of the critical need for teachers of mathematics, a subject he thoroughly enjoyed.
 Once he realized how much he enjoyed helping his classmates with their assignments, Christopher became a volunteer tutor.
-After graduation he worked as an electrical engineer for a defense contractor while continuing to tutor.
+After graduation, he worked as an electrical engineer for a defense contractor while continuing to tutor.
 It all “clicked” when Christopher began to see tutoring as the best part of his week.
 He quit engineering and decided to become a teacher.

 Christopher graduated from Eldorado High School in Albuquerque before pursuing an electrical engineering degree at the University of New Mexico where he received a scholarship for his research on the brain activity of schizophrenic patients.
-He has interned at Sandia National Laboratories monitoring the affects of radiological weapons and aiding in the design and construction of fire sets for explosives testing.
+He interned at Sandia National Laboratories monitoring the affects of radiological weapons and aiding in the design and construction of fire sets for explosives testing.